igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 These features provide functionality that is different from that provided by the Arduino libraries, either in the design of their interface or in the underlying implementation, or both.
-While the core modules of the AVRTools library are basically independent and can be used individually, these advanced features depend in various ways upon the core modules and, sometimes, each other.
+While the core modules of the AVRTools library are basically independent and can be used individually, these advanced features depend in various ways upon the AVRTools core modules and, sometimes, on each other.
 These dependencies are highlighted in the corresponding sections.

 # Advanced serial (USART) module #       {#AdvancedSerial}

 The advanced USART module provides two different high-level interfaces to
 %USART0 hardware available on the Arduino Uno (ATmega328) and the Arduino Mega (ATmega2560).
-These provide serial input and output that is flexible, buffered, and asynchronous by exploiting the interrupts that are associated with the %USART0 hardware.
+These interfaces provide serial input and output that is flexible, buffered, and asynchronous by exploiting the interrupts that are associated with the %USART0 hardware.
 This means the transmit functions return immediately after queuing data in the output buffer for transmission, and the actual transmission happens